ever-been/everBeen/README.md

 * Write README.md (used on jenkins build page and github project main page)

 * Benchmark Manager
-    * Storage information (in which db should results be stored, etc.)
     * Solve "error reporting" (onContextFailed event) for Benchmarks
     * If resubmitting a benchmark too often (more than x times in an hour), don't try any more
     * When resubmitting a benchmark, what should the behavior be?
 Should we wait for running contexts to finish?
 * Results & Storage
+    * Storage information (in which db should results be stored, etc.)
+	* What should be persisted when you completely shutdown the cluster?
+Benchmark entries?
+Benchmark's storage?
+	  What else?
 	* Retrieving results from a user task
 	* Allow a special user task (evaluator) to return a "file" (ZIP, PNG, CSV, ...)
 * Context Planning & Dependencies